Careers Information, Advice & Guidance

-Careers Education Information Advice and Guidance (CEIAG) is an important aspect of the student learning experience at Merstham Park School.
-We prepare our students to make decisions where they can reach their optimum potential in their education and also their future professional life in the world of work.
+Careers Education Information Advice and Guidance (CEIAG) is an important aspect of the student learning experience at Merstham Park School (MPS).
+We prepare our students to make decisions so that they can reach their optimum potential in their education and also their future professional life in the world of work.
 CEIAG significantly contributes to the school’s commitment to high achievement, inclusive, effective teaching and learning.

 The objectives of CEIAG at MPS are as follows:

 To ensure that all students at the school receive a stable careers programme

 To enable students to develop knowledge and understanding of themselves as individuals; their strengths and limitations, abilities, personal qualities, potential, needs, attitudes and values and raise aspirations